PhazeRoOman/thawani-for-woocommerce/README.md

 This project makes Thawani's API accessible to the public.
 Making it easy for anyone to setup Credit & Debit Payment on their online store.

+## Contribution

+The Thawani for Woocommerce plugin is an open source project since we wanted to allow the community to be a part of it's development.
+If you wish to contribute and be part of this project look at the [Contribute](./CONTRIBUTING.md) file.

 ## Features

 - Credit & Debit card payment.